helium/HIP/0067-trust-score.md

 Although it is certainly possible for some witness events registering a higher than average SNR even though both hotspots are physically separated by several kilometers, a high SNR value is more likely to be caused by spoofing activity.

-**Impact on the Trust Score** : from **-0 to -1** for each interaction in the last 30 days showing an SNR value above a certain threshold, ranging from an SNR value of n to n+5, with n = 16.204e^(-0.086d) - 2, with d the registered distance between both hotspots.
+**Impact on the Trust Score** : from **-0 to -1** for each interaction in the last 30 days showing an SNR value above a certain threshold, ranging from an SNR value of n to n+5, with n = 16.204e^(-0.086d) - 2, with d the registered distance between both hotspots (in kilometers).

 - # RSSI